wccarleton/multipledispersals/Replication/replication_corrected.md

 This document can be used to replicate the quantitative lithic analyses presented in the paper "Multiple hominin dispersals into Southwest Asia over the last 400,000 years" by Groucutt et al. [2020](http://DOI).
-All analyses were conducted in R.
+All analyses were conducted in R. This script refers to a corrected dataset (LP\_corrected.csv).

 Load libraries
 ==============